h-i-sutton/h-i-sutton.github.io/_posts/2024-02-22-Narco-Submarine-To-Australia.md

 ![First Trans-Pacific Narco Submarine Caught Heading To Australia](/images/Australia-first-Narco-Submarine.jpg)

-#Photos Of First Trans-Pacific Narco Submarine Caught Heading To AustraliaA low-profile vessel (LPV), popularly termed a "narco-submarine", was interdicted on February 14 2024.
+# Photos Of First Trans-Pacific Narco Submarine Caught Heading To Australia

+A low-profile vessel (LPV), popularly termed a "narco-submarine", was interdicted on February 14 2024.
 Subsequent reports from the court proceedings suggest that it was [destined for Australia](https://www.eluniversal.com.co/home/incautan-4-toneladas-de-cocaina-que-iban-en-semisumergible-a-australia-AC10031274).

 The prospect of narco-submarines being used in the trans-Pacific drug trade have been researched previously.
 But this is the first time an interdicted narco-sub has been directly associated with the route.